 Acts of cruelty to animals such as this one indicate a deep mental disturbance.
 Research in psychology and criminology shows that people who commit acts of cruelty to animals often don’t stop there – many move on to hurting humans.
 And the US Federal Bureau of Investigation has found that a history of cruelty to animals is one of the traits that regularly appear in its records of serial rapists and murderers.

-PETA India – whose motto reads, in part, that “animals are not ours to abuse in any way” – has long campaigned to strengthen the country’s main animal-protection legislation, the PCA Act, 1960, which contains outdated penalties, such as a maximum fine of only Rs 50 for convicted first-time offenders.
+PETA India has long campaigned to strengthen the country’s main animal-protection legislation, The PCA Act, 1960, which contains outdated penalties, such as a maximum fine of only Rs 50 for convicted first-time offenders.